Allyship At Work

-Allyship is critical to fostering an inclusive culture.
+Allyship is critical to fostering an inclusive workplace culture.

-The right policies alone cannot shift culture.
-It’s critical that employees buy in and become part of the cause.
+The right policies alone cannot shift workplace culture.
+It’s critical that employees become part of the cause.
 That’s where allyship comes in.
 Research shows allies don’t just influence one person at a time.
 They inspire others to act as change agents, too, creating a culture of acceptance and support.1 Simply put, allyship is a powerful force for good.

 But here’s the problem: Many employees are not showing up as allies.